-SCP PRIORITY AREA CBP NO TITLE OF WORKS DESCRIPTION OF WORKS OPERATING /CAPITAL BUD ALIGNED TO DGET D TO LTFP & ALIGNMENT 20/21 21/22 22/23 23/24 11 Woodville Reserve Master Plan Review the 2012 Woodville Reserve Master Plan and prepare a revised Plan that effectively responds to current/future community needs, maximises land use and asset sustainability, and aligns with Council's focus on creating more inviting green and open spaces.
-Op ¥ - - 12 Britannia North West Reserve Development Plan Prepare a Britannia North West Reserve Development Plan to create a better connection between Litis Stadium and Britannia Reserve. Ор \$15,000 - - 13 Leederville Oval Master Plan Prepare and Implement the plan to guide the short, medium and long-term development options for the oval. Ор \$35,000 - THRIVING PLACES Our vibrant places and spaces are 14 Public Open Space Strategy Implementation of the Strategy's short (1-3 years) and short - medium (1-7 years) Key Actions.
-Op & Cap ~ \$50,000 \$300,000 \$780,000 integral to our identity, economy and appeal.
-We want to create, enhance 15 Banks Reserve Master Plan Implement key outcomes of the Banks Reserve Master Plan. Ор ✓ and promote great places and spaces for everyone to enjoy.
-16 North Perth Common Review of North Perth Common Stage 1 to inform future public space design and activation. Ор ~ 17 Robertson Park Development Plan Prepare a detailed Development Plan to guide future use, management and development of the site Ор ~ 18 Axford Park Upgrade Design and deliver the first phase of the Axford Park Upgrade. Ор ✓ ~ ~ 19 Vincent Rebound Plan Develop and Implement the Vincent Rebound Plan and its associated actions. Ор V V - -
+SCP PRIORITY AREA CBP NO TITLE OF WORKS DESCRIPTION OF WORKS OPERATING /CAPITAL FUNDING - 1ST YEAR ALIGNED TO ANNUAL BUDGET 4 YEARS ALIGNED TO LTFP & CWP ALIGNMENT 20/21 21/22 22/23 23/24 11 Woodville Reserve Master Plan Review the 2012 Woodville Reserve Master Plan and prepare a revised Plan that effectively responds to current/future community needs, maximises land use and asset sustainability, and aligns with Council's focus on creating more inviting green and open spaces. Ор V 12 Britannia North West Reserve Development Plan Prepare a Britannia North West Reserve Development Plan to create a better connection between Litis Stadium and Britannia Reserve. Ор \$15,000 - 13 Leederville Oval Master Plan Prepare and Implement the plan to guide the short, medium and long-term development options for the oval. Ор \$35,000 THRIVING PLACES Our vibrant places and spaces are 14 Public Open Space Strategy Implementation of the Strategy's short (1-3 years) and short - medium (1-7 years) Key Actions. Сар - \$50,000 \$300,000 \$780,000 integral to our identity, economy and appeal.
+We want to create, enhance and promote great 15 Banks Reserve Master Plan Implement key outcomes of the Banks Reserve Master Plan. Ор ✓ - places and spaces for everyone to enjoy.
+16 North Perth Common Review of North Perth Common Stage 1 to inform future public space design and activation. Ор ✓ - 17 Robertson Park Development Plan Prepare a detailed Development Plan to guide future use, management and development of the site Ор ✓ - 18 Axford Park Upgrade Design and deliver the first phase of the Axford Park Upgrade. Ор ~ ✓ ✓ 19 Vincent Rebound Plan Develop and Implement the Vincent Rebound Plan and its associated actions. Ор V V - -

-SCP PRIORITY AREA CBP NO TITLE OF WORKS DESCRIPTION OF WORKS OPERATING /CAPITAL BUI ALIGNED TO DGET D TO LTFP & ALIGNMENT 20/21 21/22 22/23 23/24 SENSITIVE DESIGN Design that 'fits in' to our neighbourhoods is important to us.
-We want to see unique, high quality high 20 Leederville Activity Centre Plan Prepare the Leederville Activity Centre Plan in accordance with the State Planning Policy 4.2 - Activity Centre's. Ор \$114,366 ¥ - - 21 Character Retention and Precinct Planning Implement a proactive approach to character retention within Vincent. Ор ~ ¥ ×
+SCP PRIORITY AREA CBP NO TITLE OF WORKS DESCRIPTION OF WORKS OPERATING /CAPITAL FUNDING - 1ST YEAR ALIGNED TO ANNUAL BUDGET 4 YEARS ALIGNED TO LTFP & CWP ALIGNMENT 20/21 21/22 22/23 23/24 SENSITIVE DESIGN Design that 'fits in' to our neighbourhoods is important to us.
+We want to see unique, high quality high quality developments that respect our character and identity and respond to specific local circumstances.
+20 Leederville Activity Centre Plan Prepare the Leederville Activity Centre Plan in accordance with the State Planning Policy 4.2 - Activity Centre's. Ор \$114,366 ¥ - - 21 Character Retention and Precinct Planning Implement a proactive approach to character retention within Vincent. Ор ~ × ×